yukiycino-dotfiles/fancy-ctrl-z/README.md

 ### Using zgen

-Include the load command in your .zshrc

 ```
 zgen load yukiycino-dotfiles/fancy-ctrl-z
 ```

 ### Using zplug

-Load cdd as a plugin in your .zshrc

 ```
 zplug "yukiycino-dotfiles/fancy-ctrl-z"
 ```

 ### Using Antigen

-Bundle cdd in your .zshrc

 ```
 antigen bundle yukiycino-dotfiles/fancy-ctrl-z